-We have had a number of conversations with individuals involved in the five LNRS pilots (Buckinghamshire, Cornwall, Cumbria, Greater Manchester and Northumberland) to understand their contrasting experiences.
-This has allowed us to focus on a number of areas of concern that will form a framework for examining the outputs from the pilots and subsequent advocacy work to influence the final guidelines.
+We had conversations with individuals involved in all five LNRS pilots (Buckinghamshire, Cornwall, Cumbria, Greater Manchester and Northumberland) to understand their contrasting experiences.
+This allowed us to focus on a number of areas of concern that formed a framework for examining the outputs from the pilots.

 The pilots submitted their reports (a statement of biodiversity priorities and a habitat map) at the end of May 2021.
-We currently have access to all of them and are preparing a more detailed briefing, which will complement Defra's recently published 'lessons learned'.
-This will aid us in responding to the LNRS consultation, which is open until November.
+We had access to all of them and prepared a more detailed briefing, which complements Defra's 'lessons learned'.
+We shared this with both Natural England and Defra and it is aided our response to the LNRS consultation.

-For further information, contact Bruce Winney, Link’s Policy Officer.
+For further information, contact Matt Browne, Head of Policy & Advocacy

 Also in the policy hub: